danhetrick/perl-ircd/README.md

 	perl raven-ircd.pl <CONFIGURATION FILE>

 By default, Raven IRCd will load a file named `ircd.xml` located either in the directory where `raven-ircd.pl` is located, or in the `/config` directory, in the same directory as `raven-ircd.pl`.
 The directory where `raven-ircd.pl` is located will be called the **home directory** in the rest of this document;  the `/config` directory located in the home directory will be called the **config directory**.
-Raven IRCd doesn't *require* a configuration file; it will just use the default settings (see [Default settings](#default-settings)).
+Raven IRCd doesn't *require* a configuration file; it will just use the default settings (see [Default settings](#default-settings)) if one isn't supplied.

 # Requirements